-Re: Addendum to Employment Offer Letter (the "Addendum")
+Re: Second Addendum to Employment Offer Letter (the "Second Addendum")

-Dear Amit.
+Dear Amit,

-In confirmation of our conversation this month, this Addendum will confirm your change in role effective August 1, 2021 ("Effective Date") and the commensurate compensation changes.
-The following terms and conditions of your employment will be modified as follows::
+In confirmation of our conversation this month, this Second Addendum will confirm your change in role effective February 1, 2022 ("Effective Date") and the commensurate compensation changes.
+The following relevant terms and conditions of your employment will be modified and replaced with the following:

 1. Position.
-Beginning on the Effective Date, you will serve as Chief Business Officer and also support all transition responsibilities related to your role as President.
+Beginning on the Effective Date, you will serve as Chief Business Officer.
 You will report to the Company's Chief Executive Officer ("CEO") and shall perform the duties and responsibilities customary for such positions and such other related duties as are assigned by the CEO.
-This is a full-time position.